TobiaMarcucci/pympc/repeatability_evaluation/readme.txt

 # REP structure

-The folder pympc/repeatability_evaluation contains the following python files (see the files' header for more details).
+The folder pympc/repeatability_evaluation contains the following python files (see the headers of the files for more details).
 - table_3_data.py:
-	This file can be used to reproduce the computations presented in Table 3.
+	This file can be used to reproduce the computations analyzed in Table 3.
 	Note that this file takes a very long time to run (~8 hours) since it needs to solve 12 very hard mixed-integer programs.
 	The results of these computations are also saved in the paper_data folder so that they are readily available for the other files.
 	(One can consider to reduce the time limit of the solver to speed up the running time of this code, see the file's header.)